masamitsu-murase/single_binary_stackless_python/Doc/library/stackless/tasklets.rst

 .. class:: tasklet(callable=None)

-   This class exposes the form of lightweight thread (the tasklet) provided by Stackless Python.
-Wrapping a callable object and arguments to pass into it when it is invoked, the callable is run within the tasklet.
+   This class exposes the form of lightweight thread (the tasklet) provided by
+   |SLP|.
+Wrapping a callable object and arguments to pass into
+   it when it is invoked, the callable is run within the tasklet.

    Tasklets are usually created in the following manner::